omgnetwork/ewallet/README.md

 ### Balance Caching

 The local ledger offers a caching mechanism for balances in order to boost the calculation speed (in case you have millions of transactions).
-To enable this feature, set the following environment variable and pass it a valid CRON schedule.
+To enable this feature, set the `BALANCE_CACHING_FREQUENCY` environment variable and pass it a valid CRON schedule.
 Note that this is totally optional and the application will work fine without it.

-- `CACHE_BALANCES_FREQUENCY`: A valid CRON schedule.
+- `BALANCE_CACHING_FREQUENCY`: A valid CRON schedule.

 Examples:

 - Every minute:         `"* * * * *"`
 - Every day at 2 am:    `"0 2 * * *"`
 - Every Friday at 5 am: `"0 5 * * 5"`

+If this feature is enabled, you can also specify a caching strategy.

+- `BALANCE_CACHING_STRATEGY`: Specify if new cached balances should be computed using a previous cache or by recalculating everything from scratch.

+Strategies available:

+- `since_beginning`: Recalculate the balance since the beginning of time.
+- `since_last_cached`: Use the last cached balance, adds the transactions that happened since and saves the result in a new cached balance.

 ### File Upload